-This Rule applies to the sale of a law practice by representatives of a deceased, disabled or disappeared lawyer.
+This Rule applies to the sale of a law practice of a deceased, disabled or disappeared lawyer.
 Thus, the seller may be represented by a non-lawyer representative not subject to these Rules.
-Since, however, no lawyer may participate in a sale of a law practice which does not conform to the requirements of this Rule, the representatives of the seller as well as the purchasing lawyer can be expected to see to it that they are met.
+Since, however, no lawyer may participate in a sale of a law practice that does not conform to the requirements of this Rule, the representatives of the seller as well as the purchasing lawyer can be expected to see to it that they are met.

 This Rule does not apply to the transfers of legal representation between lawyers when such transfers are unrelated to the sale of a practice.

-ABA Model Rule 1.17(b) would require the sale of the entire practice.
 Under Rule 1.17, a lawyer may sell all or part of the practice.

-The rule permits the estate or representative of a lawyer to make a transfer of the lawyer's practice to one or more purchasers.
+The Rule permits the estate or representative of a lawyer to make a transfer of the lawyer’s practice to one or more purchasers.